Abinayarajendran25/Dowhitle-internship-progress/README.md

 # Day 19 - 31 May 2026
 # Learned Today
 - The Project Manager Agent is the central controller of the Multi-Agent AI Development Assistant.
 It receives user requirements, analyzes project goals, creates a project plan, assigns tasks to specialized agents, and manages the overall workflow to ensure successful project completion.
+# Day 20 - 01 June 2026
+# Learned Today
+- This module focuses on analyzing user requirements, identifying project goals, and creating a structured project plan.
+It helps the Project Manager Agent understand project needs and prepare tasks for further execution.